Muhammad Mumuni

 Muhammad Mumuni (born 28 July 1949) is a Ghanaian lawyer and politician.
 He was reelected to Ghana's Parliament in the 7 December 2012 General Elections, when he won the Kumbungu Seat.
 Mumuni left parliament in 2004 when he became John Atta Mills' vice-Presidential running mate.

 Early life and education

 Muhammad Mumuni had his basic education at the Kumbungu Local Authority Primary School between 1955 and 1960.
 He then attended the Savelugu Local Authority Middle school from 1960 to 1962.
 His secondary education was at the Tamale Secondary School from 1962 to 1969.
 He proceeded to the University of Ghana for his LL.B (Hons).
 In October 1975, he obtained a barrister at law qualification from the Ghana School of Law.
-He is known in private life as Lawyer Mumuni.